 Dear Dr. Myrtle,

-I'm interested in using the female condom, but I have had a hysterectomy.
-I know the inner ring of the female condom usually fits around the cervix during vaginal penetration, and that the inner ring can be taken out to adapt the female condom for anal penetration.
+I'm interested in using the internal condom, but I have had a hysterectomy.
+I know the inner ring of the internal condom usually fits around the cervix during vaginal penetration, and that the inner ring can be taken out to adapt the internal condom for anal penetration.

 Since I don't have a cervix for the inner ring to fit around, should I take that inner ring out?
 Is is still safe to use for vaginal penetration without the inner ring?